-Students interested in pursuing a career in one of the health professions [medicine (M.D./.D.O.), dentistry, veterinary medicine, pharmacy, optometry, podiatry, physicians assistant, or chiropractic medicine] may contact the FIU Office of Pre-Health Professions Advising at Preprofc@fiu.edu prior to registration in their first semester of study for advising information.
-Students will need to be in frequent communication with the Office of Pre-Health Professions Advising during their academic careers.
-When nearing completion of their required professional prerequisite courses, students must contact the Office of Pre-Health Professions Advising to arrange an interview with the Pre-Health Professions Advisement and Evaluation Committee.
-For those applying to professional schools, the Office provides needed assistance with the application process and the prepares Committee an important letter of recommendation.
-Please visit the website of the Office of Pre-Health Professions Advisina. https://prehealthadvise.fiu.edu where you will find extensive information about the different career options within the health care professions, the pre-health curriculum, a description of the professional school application process and appropriate requirements for the different professional schools.
+Students interested in pursuing a career in one of the health professions [medicine (MD/DO), dentistry. veterinary medicine, pharmacy, optometry, podiatry, physician assistant, or chiropractic medicine] may contact the FIU Office of Pre-Health Professions Advising at Preprofc@fiu.edu for advising information prior to registering for the first semester of study.
+Students need to communicate frequently with the Office of Pre-Health Professions Advising during their academic careers.
+When nearing completion of required professional prerequisite courses, a student must contact the Office of Pre-Health Professions Advising to arrange for an interview with the Pre-Health Professions Advisement and Evaluation Committee.
+For those applying to professional schools, the office provides needed assistance with the application process, and the committee prepares an important letter of recommendation.
+Please visit the website of the Office of Pre-Health Professions Advising (prehealthadvise.fiu.edu) for extensive information about different career options within the health care professions. the pre-health curriculum, a description of the professional school application process, and appropriate requirements for the different professional schools.